 - Diseases of the heart and blood vessels (for example, high blood pressure, atherosclerosis, heart attacks, and stroke);

-- Respiratory impairments (for example, sleep apnea, asthma, COPD, and obesity hypoventilation syndrome);
+- Respiratory conditions (for example, sleep apnea, asthma, COPD, and obesity hypoventilation syndrome);

-- Mental impairments (for example, depression and anxiety disorder); and
+- Mental conditions (for example, depression and anxiety); and

 - Cancers of the esophagus, pancreas, colon, rectum, kidney, endometrium, ovaries, gallbladder, breast cancer, or liver cancer.